jagble/osticket-ticket-simulation/README.md

 - Try enabling and testing the **email features** for notifications and replies.
 - **Repeat this lab** a few times until you can confidently implement it with just a checklist.
 - As you build up your technical skills, redoing this lab will boost your confidence and intuition.
-- This exercise ties into the broader **Technical Skill Pillar**:
 - Understanding systems like osTicket builds a foundation for real-world IT roles.
  - Get comfortable managing roles, permissions, and the flow of tickets.

 > 💡 Each repetition sharpens your technical instincts and prepares you for handling real environments with ease.